On the genera of certain integral lattices in ternary quadratic spaces: Introduction

-All results in the present paper concern the integral lattices $\lw$, which are obtained from various $(V,\, \p)$, $h$, and $L$.
-Though our investigation does not treat \textit{all} integral lattices in $(W,\, \psi)$, such lattices and the associated orders can be applied to the study of quadratic Diophantine equations in four variables, as was shown in \cite{pr}. \\
+All results in the present paper concern the integral lattices $\lw$, which are obtained from various $(V,\, \p)$, $L$, and $h$.
+Though our investigation does not treat \textit{all} integral lattices in $(W,\, \psi)$, such lattices and the associated orders can be applied to the study of quadratic Diophantine equations in four variables, as was shown in \cite{pr} and \cite{qeo}.
+In fact, our results complement \cite[Lemma 2.1]{pr}, \cite[Lemma 2.1,\ and\ Theorem 2.2]{qeo} that played fundamental roles in the proofs of the main results in those papers. \\